Vishruth-S/CompetitiveCode/README.md

 <img src="https://img.shields.io/github/contributors/Vishruth-S/CompetitiveCode">  <img src="https://img.shields.io/tokei/lines/github/Vishruth-S/CompetitiveCode">           <img src="https://img.shields.io/github/last-commit/Vishruth-S/CompetitiveCode">   <img src="https://img.shields.io/github/languages/count/Vishruth-S/CompetitiveCode">

-This is a repo for interesting Competitive Coding problems. 📜💻
+This is a repo for interesting Competitive Coding problems💻
+Check out [Useful Resources](https://github.com/Vishruth-S/CompetitiveCode/blob/main/USEFUL_RESOURCES.md) for some great resources that can help in Competitive Coding📜

 If you've got an interesting problem from any Competitve coding platform,add it in their respective folder.
 If you are creating your own problem, add it into "misc" folder